rehierl/node-tree-outliner/about-basics.md

 that are no longer accessible will remain locked (e.g. memory leaks).

 <!-- ======================================================================= -->
-## Sectioning element (1)
+## Sectioning node (1)

-A sectioning element introduces a new section.
+A sectioning node introduces a new section.

+* synonymous - sectioning node, sectioning element (HTML speech)
 * synonymous - introduce, initialize, declare
 * Any node can be classified as a sectioning, or as a non-sectioning node:
   A node either introduces a new section, or it does not.
-* A sectioning element introduces a single section (not 0, not 2, ..., not N, exactly and always 1).
+* A sectioning node introduces a single section
+  (not 0, not 2, ..., not N, exactly and always 1).

-This definition implies that no section can exist without first being introduced by some sectioning element.
+This definition implies that no section can exist without first being introduced by some sectioning node.

+* `S` is the set of sections, `N` the set of nodes.
 * This `NxS` relation is a two-way, one-to-one (1:1) relationship.
-* Any section can be identified by its sectioning element.
+* Any section can be identified by its sectioning node.

 Definitions

-* `SectioningElement Section.declaredBy`
+* `SectioningNode Section.declaredBy`
-* `Section SectioningElement.declaredSection`
+* `Section SectioningNode.declaredSection`

-As a result, this definition also defines an order between a sectioning element and its section:
+This definition also implies an order between a sectioning node and its section:

+* A section can not exist without its sectioning node.
-* A sectioning element precedes its section.
+* A sectioning node precedes its section.
-* A section is subsequent to its sectioning element.
+* A section is subsequent to its sectioning node.
-* A section can not exist without its sectioning element.

-This definition also implies that some process will have to switch away from a pre-existing section to the introduced next new section as soon as the next sectioning element is reached (i.e. there is some order on a document's set of sections).
+This definition also implies that some process will have to switch away from a pre-existing section to the introduced next new section, as soon as the next sectioning node is reached (i.e. there is some order on a document's set of sections).

 * synonymous - declared before, pre-exists, precedes
 * synonymous - next new, declared after, is subsequent to

-If there is a preceding section, then there must also be a sectioning element which precedes it (because that section must also be declared at some point).
+If there is a preceding section, then there must also be a sectioning node which precedes it (because that section must also be declared at some point).

-* The sectioning element of a preceding section precedes the sectioning element of a subsequent section.
+* The sectioning node of a preceding section precedes the sectioning node of a subsequent section.
-* The order on the set of sections is equivalent to the order of their sectioning elements.
+* The order on the set of sections is equivalent to the order of their sectioning nodes.

-This definition does not state that a preceding section must end once the next sectioning element is reached.
-Such a section may simply be suspended when the new section begins and it may be resumed once that new section ends.
+This definition does not state that a preceding section must end once the next sectioning node is reached.
+Such a section may simply be suspended when the new section begins and it may be resumed once the new section ends.

 * synonymous - suspend, pause
 * synonymous - resume, continue

-The definition of a sectioning element must define (1) which effect it has on pre-existing sections, and (2) what kind of relationship the new section has with these.
+The definition of a specific sectioning node must define (1) which effect it has on pre-existing sections, and (2) what kind of relationship the new section has with these.

 => see also - a sequence of nodes subsequent to a node